craftcms/commerce-multisafepay/README.md

 ## Requirements

-This plugin requires Craft 4.0 and Craft Commerce 4.0 or later.
+This plugin requires Craft 4.0 & Craft Commerce 4.0 or later or Craft 5.0 & Craft Commerce 5.0 or later.

 ## Installation